tatmanblue/rust-aries-agent/README.md

 The secondary goal of this project will be to create an agency for using the aries agent created in the first goal stated above.

+### Using Rust Aries Agent
+Instructions for how to configure environment and running the project are maintained [here](docs/USING.md)

 ## Projects

 Short term, keep in mind that the architecture of the services is in flux as we work through